Developer Guide

 - When the user launches the application,

-is initialised with a newAddressBookHistory
+ModelManageris initialised with a newAddressBookHistoryobject. -

 Whenever the user successfully executes a command (excluding